Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: RELATED WORK

+These works all use the differential privacy (DP) privacy metric.
+As summarized in \cite{basu2019differential}, a bandit algorithm is (globally) \(\epsilon\)-DP if \(\log q_\phi(\tau_a|\tau_x) - \log q_\phi(\tau_a|\tau_{x}') \leq \epsilon\) for all \(\tau_a\) and \(\tau_x, \tau_x'\) where \(\tau_{x}'\) is a trajectory that differs from \(\tau_x\) at only one timestep.
 In general the relationship between DP and mutual information privacy constraints is not straightforward, although characterisations have been made in several settings \cite{wangRelationIdentifiabilityDifferential2016,mirInformationTheoreticFoundationsDifferential2012,dupincalmonPrivacyStatisticalInference2012}.
 To our knowledge, a standard definition of DP privacy in the general RL setting is not agreed upon.
 Comparing to the DP constraint in the bandit setting, a key difference is that our constraint penalizes predictability of \(u_t\) given \(a_t\), in expectation over the distribution of \(u_t, a_t\), while a DP constraint penalizes predictability between neighbouring trajectories, with no notion of the relative likelihood of these trajectories.
 This is a particularly important difference in the general RL setting, where the ability of a policy to change the distribution of states is a key feature.

-In the Q-learning setting of \cite{wangPrivacypreservingQLearningFunctional2019}, the DP constraint is applied on the Q-learning algorithm itself, viewed as a function \(\mathcal{A}: \mathcal{R} \to \mathcal{Q}\) from the space of reward functions to the space of Q-functions.
-The requirement is then that for any reward functions \(r, r'\) with \(\|r - r'\|_\infty < 1\), \(\log p(\mathcal{A}(r)) - \log p(\mathcal{A}(r')) < \epsilon\), with a probability measure over \(\mathcal{Q}\) provided by an RHKS.
-We qualitatively compare policies learned under this constraint to policies satisfying our MI constraint in section \ref{sec:experiments}.
+In \citet{wangPrivacypreservingQLearningFunctional2019}, the DP constraint is applied on the Q-learning algorithm itself, viewed as a function \(\mathcal{A}: \mathcal{R} \to \mathcal{Q}\) mapping a reward function to a Q-function.
+The DP requirement is that for any reward functions \(r, r'\) with \(\|r - r'\|_\infty < 1\), \(\log p(\mathcal{A}(r)) - \log p(\mathcal{A}(r')) < \epsilon\), with an RHKS measure over \(\mathcal{Q}\).
+We compare policies learned under this constraint to policies satisfying our MI constraint in section \ref{sec:experiments}.
+In the offline RL setting of \citet{qiao2024offline}, the DP constraint is applied between the individual trajectories in the training dataset and the resulting policy.